MicrosoftDocs/entra-docs/docs/identity/monitoring-health/workbook-conditional-access-gap-analyzer.md

 **This workbook:**

 - Highlights user sign-ins that have no Conditional Access policies applied to them.
-- Allows you to ensure that there are no users, applications, or locations that have been unintentionally excluded from Conditional Access policies.
+- Allows you to ensure that there are no users, applications, or locations that were unintentionally excluded from Conditional Access policies.

 ## How to access the workbook